Why Complete a Testamentary Capacity Assessment?

 The Golden Rule is actually more ‘best practice’ for Legal and Financial professionals rather than an actual ‘rule’.
 In the case of Re Simpson [1977] the Judge suggested that this rule should always be followed when making a Will by an ‘aged’ or ‘seriously ill’ Testator; that the composition of a new Will should always be approved by a professional who can consider and record a comprehensive summary of the Testator capacity at the time the Will was drawn up.

 Sounds a bit discriminatory, doesn’t it?
-And certainly we complete many Testamentary Assessments for older people whose minds are frankly maybe even sharper than our own.
-The point being, the presence of a comprehensive Testamentary Assessment greatly reduces the risk of a successful challenge after your passing away.
+And certainly we complete many testamentary assessments for older people whose minds are frankly maybe even sharper than our own.
+The point being, the presence of a comprehensive Testamentary assessment greatly reduces the risk of a successful challenge after your passing away.
 This ensures the people you want to benefit from your estate, do just that.
 But perhaps more importantly, so our clients tell us, is that they want affairs to be as simple as possible for the people they care about when they’re grieving.
-If an hour of their time to chat to our Mental Capacity Assessor will prevent loved ones from the stress of a legal challenge after their death, then they tell us this is time and money well spent.
+If an hour or so of their time to chat to our Mental Capacity Assessor will prevent loved ones from the stress of a legal challenge after their death, then they tell us this is time and money well spent.

 Protecting Your Wishes After Your Death